 You could also stay in nearby Ciudad Valles, which is a lot bigger, however, we felt it lacked charm and recommend much more this pretty town.

-Best things to See and Do in Xilitla
+Best things to See and Do in Xilitla, Mexico

-Here we’ll now explore all the best things to do and see around Xilitla.
-For a more comprehensive guide to the region:
+Here we’ll now explore all the best things to do and see around Xilitla in this quick guide of the area

 Las Pozas